ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Node.js at Scale: How I Designed a Cluster-Ready API with Zero Downtime - <a href="https://medium.com/@hadiyolworld007/node-js-at-scale-how-i-designed-a-cluster-ready-api-with-zero-downtime-49e1fe731386?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Safely Test the Upcoming Node.js 25 Without Wrecking Your System - <a href="https://medium.com/@james.miller941/how-to-safely-test-the-upcoming-node-js-25-without-wrecking-your-system-ab863d8785aa?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nikulsinh Rajput`**
+✍️ **posted by `James Miller`**

-<blockquote>“Mastering Node.js Clustering with PM2 for Scalable, Always-On APIs”
+<blockquote>The Node.js ecosystem moves fast, and a new major version is always just around the corner.
+As we look ahead, the upcoming Node.js 25 is…
 Continue reading on Medium »</blockquote>

-<h3>2. ✨ Node.js at 100 Million RPS: How to Build Scalable AI APIs with Serverless Edge in 2025 - <a href="https://medium.com/lets-code-future/node-js-at-100-million-rps-how-to-build-scalable-ai-apis-with-serverless-edge-in-2025-b08500a93ed4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+Build a Real-Time Chat App with Node.js and Socket.io - <a href="https://javascript.plainenglish.io/build-a-real-time-chat-app-with-node-js-and-socket-io-8051adb6edb5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeTalks`**
+✍️ **posted by `John Au-Yeung`**

-<blockquote>Subtitle: Why teams are building AI-first backends with Node.js on the Serverless Edge — and how you can too.
+<blockquote>Have you ever wondered how apps like WhatsApp, Slack, or Discord send and receive messages instantly?
-Continue reading on Let’s Code Future »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-Node.js Clustering Unleashed: Building Resilient, Scalable APIs - <a href="https://medium.com/@rahulrathore.1986/node-js-clustering-unleashed-building-resilient-scalable-apis-69d1966bfb9d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Add Memory to Your AI Assistant (Part 1): State-Based Approach - <a href="https://ataur39n.medium.com/add-memory-to-your-ai-assistant-part-1-state-based-approach-2df67b6863bc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `rahul singh rathore`**
+✍️ **posted by `Ataur Rahman`**

-<blockquote>Clustering in Node.js?
+<blockquote>Understand how memory works in LLMs, why it matters, and how to implement it with state or localStorage.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Learn Design Patterns: Build a “Monster Arena” Game and Master TypeScript Design Patterns (Part… - <a href="https://levelup.gitconnected.com/learn-design-patterns-build-a-monster-arena-game-and-master-typescript-design-patterns-part-b436fb61e7ab?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Robin Viktorsson`**

-<blockquote>Design patterns aren’t just academic concepts — they’re practical tools that bring structure, clarity, and flexibility to your code.
-And…
-Continue reading on Level Up Coding »</blockquote>

-<h3>5.
-Installing Node.js in 2025: The Complete Beginner’s Guide - <a href="https://medium.com/@rheinwerkcomputing/installing-node-js-in-2025-the-complete-beginners-guide-4d2b270a63b4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Scaling Node.js APIs with Auto-Sharding on Kubernetes - <a href="https://medium.com/@bhagyarana80/scaling-node-js-apis-with-auto-sharding-on-kubernetes-68be7336543c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rheinwerk Computing`**
+✍️ **posted by `Bhagya Rana`**

-<blockquote>Installing Node.js doesn’t have to be complicated.
-Whether you’re on Linux, Windows, or macOS, there are several streamlined methods…
+<blockquote>Handle Millions of Users Seamlessly with Intelligent Sharding and Kubernetes-Aware Scaling for Node.js APIs
 Continue reading on Medium »</blockquote>

-<h3>6. ⚡️ Node.js in the Age of Edge: How Modern Apps Are Built to Scale, Stream, and Win - <a href="https://javascript.plainenglish.io/%EF%B8%8F-node-js-in-the-age-of-edge-how-modern-apps-are-built-to-scale-stream-and-win-f5ebae3bb66f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lakshika`**

-<blockquote>Why 2025 Is the Year Node.js Becomes the Default for Real-Time, High-Speed Apps
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Teamwork and Dreamwork Are Synonymous in the World of Web3 ✨ - <a href="https://randomlabz.medium.com/teamwork-and-dreamwork-are-synonymous-in-the-world-of-web3-18e4d975b51c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+WireGuard vs OpenVPN: The Best Choice for Your Self-Hosted VPN - <a href="https://medium.com/@bishakhghosh0/wireguard-vs-openvpn-the-best-choice-for-your-self-hosted-vpn-db90661e603a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `random Labz`**
+✍️ **posted by `Lightning Developer`**

-<blockquote>The Rise of Web3 Continues to Shock
+<blockquote>Setting up your own VPN is a smart way to secure your internet traffic, access your home network remotely, or protect your team’s…
 Continue reading on Medium »</blockquote>

 <h3>2.
-JavaScript Spread Operator Confusion: Shallow vs Deep Copy Explained! - <a href="https://medium.com/@ss751170/javascript-spread-operator-confusion-shallow-vs-deep-copy-explained-3ee00671809e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Modern Design Patterns in .NET 10: Patterns You Should Be Using Today - <a href="https://javascript.plainenglish.io/modern-design-patterns-in-net-10-patterns-you-should-be-using-today-f9ab35b419c6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shubham Sharma`**
+✍️ **posted by `Adem KORKMAZ`**

-<blockquote>Ever thought you copied an object perfectly using the spread operator (…), but then — surprise! — changes in the copied object also…
+<blockquote>Design patterns aren’t just about code, they’re about clarity, intention, and longevity
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-Anatomy of a Web App Breach (And How to Prevent It): The $4.7 Million Mistake Every Developer Makes - <a href="https://medium.com/@rizqimulkisrc/anatomy-of-a-web-app-breach-and-how-to-prevent-it-the-4-7-million-mistake-every-developer-makes-c202000b286f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Hidden Cost of a Messy Dev Environment: Calculating Your Team’s “Configuration Debt” - <a href="https://medium.com/@james.miller941/the-hidden-cost-of-a-messy-dev-environment-calculating-your-teams-configuration-debt-b8c91c4dbb41?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rizqi Mulki`**

-<blockquote>Inside the 73-minute attack that destroyed a unicorn startup — and the simple security flaw that could be lurking in your code right now
-Continue reading on Medium »</blockquote>

-<h3>4.
-Rate Limiting: Your Secret Weapon Against Abuse (And Why Your API Is Probably Getting Pwned Right… - <a href="https://medium.com/@rizqimulkisrc/rate-limiting-your-secret-weapon-against-abuse-and-why-your-api-is-probably-getting-pwned-right-ed352c0a4f29?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rizqi Mulki`**

-<blockquote>The invisible shield protecting billion-dollar platforms from digital chaos — and how to wield it like a pro
-Continue reading on Medium »</blockquote>

-<h3>5.
-Security Misconfiguration (OWASP A05): Hacking and Bug Bounty Guide - <a href="https://medium.com/@jpablo13/security-misconfiguration-owasp-a05-hacking-and-bug-bounty-guide-d45c3a4438ae?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JPablo13`**
+✍️ **posted by `James Miller`**

-<blockquote>Discover how security misconfigurations expose systems and data.
-Exploit and protect with this guide!
+<blockquote>In software development, we talk a lot about “technical debt” — the implied cost of rework caused by choosing an easy solution now instead…
 Continue reading on Medium »</blockquote>

 <br/>